Is lucid dreaming dangerous? It’s a great question – especially if you’re a first time lucid dreamer.

-In this article, we are going to go over the most common dangers that can occur when attempting to lucid dream.
+And in this article, we are going to cover what can occur when attempting to lucid dream.

 The most common negative experience lucid dreamers have is sleep paralysis.

-This experience is just like it sounds – the inability to move when you’re asleep.
+Sleep paralysis is the inability to move when you’re asleep.

 Lucid dreaming happens in a state between consciousness and unconsciousness and it is very easy to slip fully into either state.